rardoz/hella-bomb-react-context/README.md

 }
 ```

 All of the child components now have access to the global state.
-You can set state and read state by calling actions.setState within a `Consumer` component as seen below.
+You can set state and read state by calling actions.changeState within a `Consumer` component as seen below.

 ```jsx
 import { Consumer } from 'hella-bomb-react-context'